HOW TO RESOLVE ISSUES WITH YOUR FRIENDS

 LET’S TALK ABOUT REAL FORGIVENESS

-I don’t mean you obnoxiously telling your friend you forgive them for the things that they probably don’t feel sorry for anyways.
+I don’t mean where you are obnoxiously telling your friends you forgive them to appease them.
 I mean real forgiveness that comes from actions.

 It’s when the thought of the conflict comes to your mind, and you are intentional about focusing on the positive outcome you’ve reached together, instead of the initial feelings of the disagreement.
 It’s also when you genuinely put the disagreement behind you, and do not repeatedly bring it back up.